Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

 2. The `Spout Receiver Manager` which allows you to receive any real-time video feeds from `Spout` in Unreal.
 3. The `OWL Cinecam` which allows you to output an Unreal `Cinecam` to a `Render Target` for use either with the `Spout Sender Manager` or in other Unreal processes.

----
-## SPOUT Sender Manager
+## Spout Sender Manager

-- The `SPOUT Sender Manager` is an Unreal `Actor` that you use to manage different real-time Spout video ouputs from Unreal.
+- The `Spout Sender Manager` is an Unreal `Actor` that you use to manage different real-time Spout video ouputs from Unreal.
 - It allows you to output any `Render Target` from Unreal to Spout (such as those from `OWL Cinecam`, `Composure` or `Virtual Camera Plugin`)
 - It works both `in-Editor` and `at-Runtime` and can be controlled through `Blueprints`.
 - Please install as follows: